ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 >The other ev3dev specific libraries listed here are for reference only.
 They are not included in the Boot Image but but will be statically linked in with the program where necessary (***FIXME: Is this correct???***)
 * Target Applications

-> Native Compiler Tools are not included in the ev3dev Boot Image, since users are expected to perform cross-compilation
+> Native Compiler Tools are not included in the ev3dev Boot Image, since users are expected to perform cross-compilation.
 > Brickman is the GUI interface for ev3dev (included as part of the ev3dev Boot Image)
+>
 > Others (***FIXME***)

 The use of the various libraries in ev3dev for development requires installing the relevant header (include) files for the Cross-compilation platform on the Host.
 This is documented in the  [Clone the Language-specific Repository](https://github.com/tcwan/ev3dev/wiki/Getting-Started-Developing-on-ev3dev/_edit#clone-the-language-specific-repository) section.